This post may contain affiliate links. Please read our disclosure policy.

 If you’ve made this Microwave Mug Pancake Coffee Cake, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

-Lauren's Microwave Mug Pancake Coffee Cake
+Kodiak Pancake Coffee Cake Mug

 Ingredients